BITNP/issues/SECURITY.md

 Unfortunately we do not have a public key for email encryption yet.
 Please inquire through email if you need one (we can provide personal public key for this purpose on this page, if required).

 We strive to give first email response in 24 hours.
 We uses BJT (UTC+8), but since we are students, you may get a response outside regular "business hours".
-Net Pioneer Association is a non-profit student organization of Beijing Institute of Technology in China, directed by Youth League Committee of BIT, so we do not provide bounties, but we are happy to give you the credit that you deserve.
+NetPioneer Association is a non-profit student organization of Beijing Institute of Technology in China, directed by Youth League Committee of BIT, so we do not provide bounties, but we are happy to give you the credit that you deserve.

 # 安全报告